heet2002/CreditCard-Revenue-Performance-Dashboard/README.md

 ## License

-This project is provided for educational and portfolio demonstration purposes.
+This project was done for educational and portfolio demonstration purposes.